 It is only in the last few hundred

 years that the English language has been standardized.
 For that reason, early Anglo-Saxon

 surnames like Halsworthey are characterized by many spelling variations

 .
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Halsworthey include: Aldworth, Aldworthy, Allworth, Allworthy, Alesworth, Alworth, Alworthy and many more.

 Early Notables of the Halsworthey family (pre 1700)

-Notables of the family at this time include Robert Aldworth (died 1634), a Bristol-born English merchant and philanthropist; Richard Aldworth, an English politician who sat in the House of Commons from 1646 to 1653, Sheriff of Bristol in 1627 and Mayor in 1642; Richard Aldworth (c 1614-1680), an English politician who...
-Another 74 words (5 lines of text) are included under the topic Early Halsworthey Notables in all our PDF Extended History products and printed products wherever possible.
+Notables of the family at this time include Robert Aldworth (died 1634), a Bristol-born English merchant and philanthropist; Richard Aldworth, an English politician who sat in the House of Commons from 1646 to 1653, Sheriff of Bristol in 1627 and Mayor in 1642; Richard Aldworth (c 1614-1680), an English politician who sat in the House of Commons from 1661 to 1679; Robert Aldworth...
+Another 62 words (4 lines of text) are included under the topic Early Halsworthey Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Halsworthey family to Ireland

 Some of the Halsworthey family moved to Ireland